ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

 5. If the submission is correct: levelling up the house (an external object not directly involved in the request)
 6. Returning a response

 This design _worked_.
 No glitches associated with answer validation or levelling up were reported by participants.
-But this did not make up for its flaws.
+But it was far from perfect.

-The first major issue is that were the application to be extended to allow alternative pathways for submitting answers, for example, implementing a RESTful API for a client-side application or hardware endpoint (as was the case the next year!), all the validation must be duplicated in another view.
-This would be an obvious violation of DRY principles of software development: unnecessary repetition of business logic exponentially increases the possibility of inconsistent behaviour, and increases the difficulty of maintenance over time.
+The first major issue is that if the application had to be extended to allow alternative means to submit answers–for example, implementing a RESTful API for a client-side application or hardware endpoint–all the validation had be duplicated in another view.
+The first rule of software development is not to repeat yourself, but that's exactly what I was doing here: making it more difficult to maintain the codebase over time, and increasing the possibility of inconsistent behaviour.

 We saw this during testing with the admin database: adding correct answers directly to the database had no impact on the house.
-Only when data was entered in the database through one particular method was there a change in application state.
-It was possible for the same database state to result in two possible application states.
+Only when data was entered in the database through the site was there a change in application state.
+It was possible for the same database state to correspond to two possible application states.

-The second problem is that the application has no sense of the state of the house in comparison to that of the player submitting the form.
-Were a user to not refresh the question page for long enough that the rest of the house had progressed to a higher level, but somehow managed to enter the correct answer for the new question, the house would level up.
-This is unlikely, however, I will argue that this is indicative of underlying issues with this approach.
-The fact that it is possible for a player to inadvertently level up their house, even if they themselves have not seen the new question, means that there is significant room for improvement.

 ### The new and improved approach in 2023